dantleech/blog/content/posts/2026/05-16-day-18/index.md

 terrain was flat.

 Lago de Garda featured in the first hours.
 It was heavily touristed but the tourists were subdued by the weather.
-It wasn't a very scenic route by largre however due to the view being obscured by properties and fences.
-When the lake was able to be seen it was a vast expanse of cobalt blue with cloud-lined and snow capped mountains in the distance.
+It wasn't a very scenic route by large however due to the view being obscured by properties and fences.
+When the lake was able to be seen it was a vast expanse of caerulean blue with cloud-lined and snow capped mountains in the distance.

 ![Camera/IMG_20260516_103538_911.jpg](202605121958-lago.jpg)